-B&B/ Home Rentals
+B&B and Home Rentals

 Offering a boutique yet homely feel that hotels can’t quite match, the modern B&B has truly upped its game when it comes to high standards of accommodation.
 All you need to do is make sure you’re offering something guests will want to experience over a generic hotel room.
-If you have a property to play with, then you need to give it a real sense of identity and style.
-Many B&Bs design each room individually, even letting guests pick precisely which room they want.
-Themed rooms, quirky rooms and bathtubs in the bedrooms are all little touches of novelty or luxury that guests are willing to pay for – just make sure you’re all set up to take their payments, too!
-Get the word out on social media to your local area and on your own website with Wix or Weebly.
+If you own a property and want to give it a distinctive identity and style, take a look at this guide on how to start a property business.